cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 - $u$: correspondence table between branches & nodes with sources and their names, i.e., the list of non-zero elements of vectors b & f, as well as their respective positions in these vectors.

 ### Information on walls and building
-For the thermal models of buildings, a special case is represented by the walls.
+For buildings, walls represent a frequent thermal model.
 The description of the walls is provided in a directory that contains two types of files:
 - _Wall types_: thermo-physical properties of materials.
 - _Wall data_: surface area, temperature and flow rate sources, convection and radiation coefficients of surfaces.

 From this information, the thermal circuit of a wall is obtained (the matrices and vectors $A, G, C, b, f, y$).

 A building can be described in a directory (or folder) containing:
-- Walls ([wall types]((./pd/bldg/wall_types.csv) and [walls data](./pd/bldg/walls_out.csv)) noted as `ow0` in Figure 4.
+- Walls ([wall types](./pd/bldg/wall_types.csv) and [walls data](./pd/bldg/walls_out.csv)) noted as `ow0` in Figure 4.
 - Thermal circuits noted as [TC0](./pd/bldg/TC0.csv), [TC1](./pd/bldg/TC1.csv), [TC2](./pd/bldg/TC2.csv), [TC3](./pd/bldg/TC3.csv) in Figure 4.
 - The assembly [matrix](./pd/bldg/assembly_matrix.csv)  or [lists](./pd/bldg/assembly_lists.csv) indicating the nodes that merge (connected by dashed lines in Figure 4).